Fashion and Retail Careers

 Information Gathering

 If you are interested in fashion or retail, you should follow that industry closely.
-Read trade magazines, newsletters, and popular fashion websites.
+Read trade magazines Read trade magazines like Women’s Wear Daily and newsletters, like Vogue Business newsletters, and .
 Join relevant email lists.
 Follow industry insiders on social media.
 Research the types of positions that are available in those fields.
+Check out Fashion United’s comprehensive overview of job titles and descriptions.
 Vault, available free to Georgetown students, is a good place to start your search.
+Specifically, the Vault blog has various “day-in-the-life” accounts of fashion buyers, inventory planners and product managers.
 Company websites, O*NET, and the Occupational Outlook Handbook are equally helpful resources.

 Select Resources